Shane R. Reeves: Career at West Point

+Post-military career

+University of Wyoming

+On April 2, 2026, it was announced that Reeves will be the 29th president of University of Wyoming in July 2026.
+He began as President on July 1, 2026.

 Personal life

 Reeves is married and has three children.
 He is admitted to practice law before the Virginia State Bar, the United States Court of Appeals for the Armed Forces, and the United States Supreme Court.